akimwong/2_Hybrid/README.md

 # Hybrid Cloud
 Is a composition of a public cloud and a private environment

-This section not intend to include
+This section is not intended to include code of operation between public and private networks as a hybrid cloud is defined.

 ## Stepping out the door